PaddingtonTheBear/dakimbo/README.md

 1. Implement change strategy into "update" methods so that they only perform an update to the database ONLY if the front end model has changed.
 2. Investigate issues with performing "fetch" based updates.
 3. Add HTTP Headers to Fetch
-4. Update search param creation with more methods